PedramHD/thesis-code/dolev-yao-star/README.md

 # DY*: A Modular Symbolic Verification Framework for Executable Cryptographic Protocol Code

+This repository contains the core DY* framework, together with the composable analysis methodology presented in "Layered Symbolic Security Analysis in DY*" (ESORICS'23).
+In addition, this repository contains a simple running example in the directory ``running-example``.

 ## Running the case studies

 The easiest way to try out the DY\* case studies quickly is to run